SquadcastHub/squadcasthub.github.io/pages/mydoc/notifications.md

 **(c)** To receive SMS and Phone call notifications for incidents:
 - Users have to [OTP-verify the phone number](https://support.squadcast.com/docs/set-up-your-profile#mobile-number-verification) associated with their Profile
 - SMS and Phone call notifications must be [enabled](https://support.squadcast.com/docs/billing#3-how-can-i-enable-sms-and-phone-calls-for-my-account) for the Organization
-- Ensure that a card is added for your account (for [Essential Plan](https://www.squadcast.com/pricing)) to continue receiving SMS and Phone call notifications for incidents once the [free limits](https://support.squadcast.com/docs/billing#4-how-many-sms-and-calls-do-i-get-for-free-in-the-essential-free-plan) are exhausted
+- On the [Free Plan](https://www.squadcast.com/pricing), post the exhaustion of the [free limits](https://support.squadcast.com/docs/billing#4-how-many-sms-and-calls-do-i-get-for-free-in-the-essential-free-plan), one-time allowance of 100 notifications  (SMS and Phone Calls) for an account, you will stop receiving SMS and Phone call notifications.
+However, you will still continue to receive Email and Push Notifications.
 {{site.data.alerts.end}}

 ## Notification Phone Numbers